percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 * mki: Master key identifier [@!RFC3711].

-* client_write_key: The value of the SRTP master key used by the client (endpoint).
+* client_write_SRTP_master_key: The value of the SRTP master key used by the client (endpoint).

-* server_write_key: The value of the SRTP master key used by the server (media distributor).
+* server_write_SRTP_master_key: The value of the SRTP master key used by the server (media distributor).

-* client_write_salt: The value of the SRTP master salt used by the client (endpoint).
+* client_write_SRTP_master_salt: The value of the SRTP master salt used by the client (endpoint).

-* server_write_salt: The value of the SRTP master salt used by the server (media distributor).
+* server_write_SRTP_master_salt: The value of the SRTP master salt used by the server (media distributor).

 * conf_id: Identifier that uniquely specfies which conference the media distributor should place this media flow in.

 The `TunneledDtls` message is defined as: